andyet/padlock/README.md

 Padlock works to prevent unexpected code execution when dealing with asynchronous callbacks.
 Call a function with lock to execute it as soon as a lock can be attained, and unlock it at all of your possible callback end-points.
 Use the same lock on other functions that you don't want to interrupt.
 Code will execute in order as the lock can be acquired.

+#Why

+I wrote this to deal with node_redis in the `WATCH -> GET -> MULTI ... values using the GET ...
+EXEC` scenario.
+I repeatedly had issues with other functions happening between the `WATCH` and the `MULTI` that would send commands and interrupt my `WATCH`.
+So now in my usage, any function with a `WATCH` will lock and unlock in the `EXEC` callback.

+Could I have done this with another synchronous library?
+Maybe, but I found this straight and to the point.

+/This is my synchronous library.
+There are many like it, but this one is mine./

 ## Examples

 ### Out of Order